ohsalmeron/area/README.md

 ### As your session

-1. Install the session files (see above)
+1. Install using the script (see above)
 2. Log out
-3. Select "Area" from your display manager (GDM, SDDM, etc.)
+3. Select "Area" from LightDM
 4. Log in

 ## Keybindings